-Zolpidem tartrate tablets may cause serious side effects, include:
+Zolpidem Tartrate Tablets may cause serious side effects, including:

 - getting out of bed while not being fully awake and do an activity that you do not know youare doing.
 See "What is the most important information I should know about Zolpidem Tartrate Tablets? "

 - Abnormal thoughts and behavior.
 Symptoms include more outgoing or aggressive behavior than normal, confusion (delirium), acting strangely, agitation, hallucinations, worsening of depression, and suicidal thoughts or actions.